Pembroke Center

 Current collecting places a particular emphasis on Black feminist theory and thinking, as part of the Pembroke Center’s Black Feminist Theory Project.

-Users can access all of the collections by viewing the Feminist Theory Archive LibGuide or guide to the archive.
-Researchers can also visit the John Hay Library and/or search the Brown University Library catalog using the term, "Feminist Theory Archive."
+Users can learn more about all of the collections by viewing the Pembroke Center Archives LibGuide or guide to the archive, or by searching the Brown University Library catalog using the term, "Feminist Theory Archive."
+Researchers can access the materials by visiting the John Hay Library.

 Inquiries from donors of collections and researchers should be directed to pembroke_archives@brown.edu.